rhysd/hgrep/README.md

 alias hgrep='hgrep --printer syntect --hidden'
 ```

-If you prefer a pager, try the following wrappre function. `--term-width` propagates the correct width of terminal window.
+If you prefer a pager, try the following wrapper function. `--term-width` propagates the correct width of the terminal window.

 ```sh
 # Use syntect-printer and less as pager. $COLUMNS corrects terminal window